-Meet Brynne Tillman, and Bill McCormick, your hosts for “Making Sales Social”- find out what making sales social means to them and how they entered into the social selling world!
+Meet the Social Sales Link team and find out what making sales social means to them and how they entered into the social selling world!

 Brynne Tillman 00:03

 What does making sales social mean to you?

 I believe all selling is social selling.
 Every sales activity we do should be in a social way.
 There’s certain parts of it, though, that we do on social platforms, you know, and that’s kind of the social selling thing.

 To treat the person on the other side of the message the same way you would if they were on the other side of the table.